 At SEC Media Days 2019 in Hoover, Alabama, the trio of Southeastern Conference legends took center stage to address the media and promote the film “Saturdays in the South: A History of SEC Football.”
 While there were tons of nostalgic stories from the football icons, none was more incredible than Walker’s recruiting story and how he chose to attend UGA in the first place.

 As a member of the Georgia Bulldogs football team, Walker put together arguably the greatest career by a running back in college football history.
-The following were the records Walker owned when he left Georgia after three seasons for the USFL.
-His ranking as it stands today is in parenthesis:
+The following were the SEC records Walker owned when he left Georgia after three seasons for the USFL.
+His rankings as they stands today are in parenthesis:

 Single-Season Rushing Touchdowns: 18 (T-14th)

 Career Rushing Yards: 5,259 (Still the record)

 Career Rushing Touchdowns: 49 (2nd)

 At SEC Media Days, the 1982 Heisman Trophy winner shared the story of not only how he ended up in Athens in the first place, but how he nearly skipped football altogether to serve in the United States military.

 How was the future of the greatest RB in college history decided?
 A coin flip.